 I was impressed with the way Skalonja handled the change in tone from his other films, and the way he held the film together without having a killing every few minutes.
 Not all directors can make that transition and I hope Veronika gets a better reception than another similar change of pace film, Sean Donohue’s The Hart-Break Killer.

-That said I can’t help be happy that he has more familiar fare such as Killers of Killers and the blood and boobs sequel Casting Couch Slaughter Take 2 on the way.
-Yes Veronika is a good film, but a little of it’s darkness goes a long way.
+That said I can’t help be happy that he has more familiar fare such as Killers of Killers and the blood and boobs sequel Casting Couch Slaughter 2: The Second Coming on the way.
+Yes, Veronika is a good film, but a little of its darkness goes a long way.